dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 This app contains also image of Adminer, a tool for working with databases, such as selecting data from tables, creating tables, making exports and imports.
 It is available at http://localhost:28080/?server=mysql&username=foo&db=foo (Password is "foo").

-When the application is running, clicking on [select source](http://localhost:28080/?server=mysql&username=foo&db=foo&select=source) in Adminer would show the rows in table `foo.source`.
+When the application is running, clicking on [select bar](http://localhost:28080/?server=mysql&username=foo&db=foo&select=bar) in Adminer would show the rows in table `foo.bar`.

 ### XDebug